horityabiriko/simsCheckbox/README.md

 The plugin supports these following options

 #### height
 _string_ sets a certain height to the selector e.g. 400px.
-If it is set then overflow will be set to auto as well.
-Defaults to `''`.
+If it is set different than `auto` then the overflow style will be set to auto as well.
+Defaults to `'auto'`.

 #### element
 _string_ sets the html element to be styled as checkbox.
 Defaults to `'li'`.